mattwarren/mattwarren.github.io/_posts/2016-08-08-GC-Pauses-and-Safe-Points.md

 **Partially interruptible** code can only be suspended at explicit GC poll locations (i.e. `FC_GC_POLL` calls) or when it calls into other methods.
 On the other hand **fully interruptible** code can be interrupted or suspended at any time, as every line within the method is considered a GC safe-point.

-I'm not going to talk about how the thread-suspension mechanism works, as it's a complex topic, but as always there's an in-depth [section in the BOTR](https://github.com/dotnet/coreclr/blob/775003a4c72f0acc37eab84628fcef541533ba4e/Documentation/botr/threading.md#suspension) that gives all the gory details (in summary it suspends the underlying native thread, via the [Win32 SuspendThread API](https://msdn.microsoft.com/en-us/library/windows/desktop/ms686345(v=vs.85).aspx)).
+I'm not going to talk about how the *thread-hijacking* mechanism works (used with *fully interruptible* code), as it's a complex topic, but as always there's an in-depth [section in the BOTR](https://github.com/dotnet/coreclr/blob/775003a4c72f0acc37eab84628fcef541533ba4e/Documentation/botr/threading.md#hijacking) that gives all the gory details.
+If you don't want to read the whole thing, in summary it suspends the underlying native thread, via the [Win32 SuspendThread API](https://msdn.microsoft.com/en-us/library/windows/desktop/ms686345(v=vs.85).aspx).

 You can see [some of the heuristics](https://github.com/dotnet/coreclr/blob/deb00ad58acf627763b6c0a7833fa789e3bb1cd0/src/jit/flowgraph.cpp#L7382-L7462) that the JIT uses to decide whether code is fully or partially interruptible as it seeks to find the best trade-off between code quality/size and GC suspension latency.
 But as a concrete example, if we take the following code that accumulates a counter in a tight loop: